srcreigh/srcreigh.github.io/src/blog/modular-uiviewcontroller-features.markdown

 @end
 ```

-Note that it is *very important* to keep a retained reference to the helper
+Note that it is *critical* to keep a retained reference to the helper
 object after it has been allocated.
 Most objects that contain delegates
 (i.e. `UIActionSheet`, `UIAlertView`) hold an `assign`
 reference to the delegate; this means that these interfaces won't retain their
 delegates (*UIActionSheet Class Reference*, 2013; *UIAlertView*
-Class Reference}, 2014).
-The interface `addTarget:action:forControlEvents`
+Class Reference, 2014).
+The `addTarget:action:forControlEvents` interface
 does not retain `target`, either (*UIControl Class Reference*, 2011).
 If the helper object is not retained as a
 property or otherwise, it will be garbage collected after the scope of the